 And yeah demons on Mars, let's talk about that.

 , like the original games though, the story is more or less unnecessary.
 Basically you are the Doom Marine, you have no name and you are an ancient warrior who a long time ago almost destroyed Hell.
 Somehow you get locked into a sarcophagus and put into a long sleep.
 Fast forward and a company in the future, the UAC, have found you.
 After a crazed scientist unleashes Hell the robot CEO wakes you up and...stuff.
 The writing is sort of bad and the voice acting is over the top and filled with cheese.
 But these aren’t bad things.
 Doom

 .
 The idea that the UAC is a religious cult like corporation is interesting and the idea that they are using Hell to power the future is stupid in a fantastic way.
 I literally heard a holographic man utter the words “Hell energy is the key to the future.”
 Doom

-But Snapmap is the really cool “other” part of Doom.
+But Snapmap is the really cool “other” part of Doom

 levels and upload them for other people to play.
 The creator is super flexible and filled with possibilities.
 Even after only a few days I’ve already played some really cool Snapmap creations.
 I played a game that was similar to Stardew Valley